fjbenitog/bankifitest/README.md

 ## Getting Started

+####  Run Locally

-You can run the server using Revolver plugin:
+You can run the server locally using Revolver plugin:

 * Start server
 ```bash